 He's toured from the Great Lakes to New Orleans and all points in between.

-His live shows can be all original music from his seven independently released albums or cover tunes- a wide mix of 60's through 2000's pop, blues, classic rock and easy listening styles on a playlist that features songs from Sinatra to 3 Doors Down.
+His live shows can be all original music from his eight independently released albums or cover tunes- a wide mix of 60's through 2000's pop, blues, classic rock and easy listening styles on a playlist that features songs from Sinatra to 3 Doors Down.

 Raised in a musical family- his dad was a jazz bassist and his mom a public school music teacher.
 Bud tried violin and piano early on but found his true instrument with a second hand guitar.
 Exposed to jazz, classical, opera and show tunes, he favored blues and rock.
 He eventually returned to school and earned a B.A. in Music Performance from Southern Illinois University-Edwardsville focusing on classical guitar and playing in the college jazz band.